-- Using the attached component map and assembly photos as a guide, solder all of the surface-mount components, paying careful attention to the orientation of the lightemitting diode (LED). - 2.
+- 1. Using the attached component map and assembly photos as a guide, solder all of the surface-mount components, paying careful attention to the orientation of the light-emitting diode (LED). - 2.
 Solder the strip header pins using an old solderless breadboard as a jig to hold the pins in the proper place. - 3.
 Solder the USB connector and the barrel jack power connector to the board. - 4.
-Clean any flux residue off the board with isopropyl alcohol.
+Clean any flux residue off the board with isopropyl/ethyl alcohol and an old toothbrush.